 6. Setting Aside an Arbitral Award (Section 34)

-Goes on to detail when the court shall set aside the award; it is just to arbitration but also fair to its settings.
+Section 34 of arbitration and conciliation act goes on to detail when the court shall set aside the award; it is just to arbitration but also fair to its settings.
 The basis includes either the party's incapacity or an invalid agreement.

 7. Appeals (Section 37)

-Gives limited grounds on appeal so that awards are substantially final and enforceable and sets a limit to risk-prolonged litigation.
+Section 37 gives limited grounds on appeal so that awards are substantially final and enforceable and sets a limit to risk-prolonged litigation.

 Recent Amended Version of the Act